Markol17/react-native-drag-resize/README.md

 # react-native-drag-resize

-React Native component for draggable and resizable manipulation.
+React Native component for draggable and resizable manipulation inspired by .

 ## Getting Started